Tis1201/data_fs04/docs/architecture/device/mqtt/DEVICE_PRECLAIM.md

 - Both end up with a `Device` row with `id`, `accountId`, and `apiKey`.
 - Both use `/api/device/mqtt/mint` and the `device:<deviceId>` MQTT subject
   for post-claim connections (see `DEVICE_CONNECT.md`).
-- Both emit a "claimed" notification to the user with the same ticket shape.

-The only difference is **how** the worker arrives at that state during `get.pin`:
+The only difference is **who starts the claim flow** and when `device.claim.confirm` is called:

 - Dynamic claim:
   - `get.pin` generates a PIN and returns `{ pin }`.
-  - User explicitly calls `device.claim` over MQTT using that PIN.
+  - User explicitly calls `user.claim.device` over MQTT using that PIN.
-  - Factory confirms via `device.claim.confirm`.
+  - Device receives a `claim` notification and calls `device.claim.confirm`.

 - Pre-claim:
   - `get.pin` still returns `{ pin }` to the factory.
-  - If a valid, non-expired pre-claim exists for the hardware ID, the worker **also** auto-creates the `Device` and immediately sends the normal claimed notification to the user, without requiring `device.claim`.
+  - When a valid, non-expired preclaim exists for the hardware ID, the worker immediately sends a `claim` notification to the factory device with a ticket bound to the intended user/account.
+  - The device then calls `device.claim.confirm` with that ticket; the worker creates the `Device` and fulfills the preclaim.

 Once claimed (either way), ongoing MQTT behavior (topics, screenshots, resets, etc.) is identical, keeping the protocol surface **simple and